Japan is a captivating blend of ancient traditions and cutting-edge modernity, offering travelers a unique and unforgettable experience.

 Delicious / Yummy = おいしい oi shi / 美味い ou mai yi

-How to go this place = どこですか dall kall that su ka
+How to go to this place = どこですか dall kall that su ka

 Tax Refund